 Youth Radio Network

-UNICEF believes that allowing young people to speak about matters that are important to them is a key factor in putting children's rights into action.
-How they feel about the world they live in is both relevant and valuable.
-And, with children accounting for 37% of the South African population, their thoughts, opinions and experiences cannot and should not be ignored.
+UNICEF believes that allowing young people to speak about matters that are important to them is a key factor in rights into action.
+And, with children accounting for about 37% of the South African population, their thoughts, opinions and experiences cannot and should not be ignored.

 Young reporters embracing the power of storytelling